 My wife, one of the best hole-pickers I’ve ever met, points out a limitation of the grid over untidier table-based systems such as the Business Model Canvas, or the upstart Lean Canvas variant: the grid is a best fit for incremental business decisions, where you understand your position, and can trust your data.
 Shall we make this product, or that product?
 Shall we spend on a campaign, or an acquisition?
 What needs to be in place this year, and who do we need to watch?
 If your tenure begins, as many do, with a shaky foundation: building a tech company from scratch, merging two disparate organisations, or fixing an old-school enterprise that hasn’t made a profit in a decade, the grid might be too granular, and not the first resort.
 Otherwise, you’d quickly be overwhelmed with dubious data unless you switched either to intuition, seeing the problem as one requiring a visionary backed up by strong discipline, or by going back to first principles and redrawing the company around the scraps that already function.
 Only then would the grid make its outing, to confirm the robustness of your next steps.

 All this considered, the only thing that’s wrong with The Grid is what’s missing on purpose.
 As Matt explains at the beginning, the grid determines how you turn information into a decision: not how to read the data, or how to carry out the plans you make.
 What you don’t find in the book are thorough treatments of technology strategy or culture, although the stories are there.
-It doesn’t account for the role of visionaries in your business; the art of persuasion, compromise, and execution; how to communicate a plan to subordinates; the extent to which change in an older company is limited to what politics and culture will permit.
+It doesn’t account for the role of visionaries in your business; the art of persuasion, compromise, and execution; how to communicate a plan to subordinates; the extent to which change in any company is limited to what politics and culture will permit.
 The danger with this book, then, is that its readership will be those who pick it up because they have a desire to embrace complexity and follow the evidence.
 They’ll love this book as I have, will grow from its lessons, and may run brilliant businesses of their own but, with the ability to learn and assimilate, they might not have needed the grid.
 The cautionary tales that The Grid retells are mostly the consequences of hubris, which no amount of analysis will ever avoid.
 If the information your company needs is purposely ignored or suppressed; if your power structures were set up so that feel beats fact; if the people who would check your excesses are locked out of the boardroom because they bear inconvenient news, then The Grid won’t help you, and neither will anything else.
 For the rest of us, it’s a refreshing, authoritative manual for business design, and the most comprehensive planning tool of the many I’ve seen.

 (In case you missed it, the Amazon link is here.)